neuroevolution-ai/ProcgenAutoencoder/README.md

 ## Train your own Autoencoder with own Dataset

 This section describes how you can generate Data and Train your Autoencoder yourself.
-If you just want to use the predefined Gym-Environments skip to
+If you just want to use the predefined Gym-Environments you can skip reading this section.

 ### Generating Samples

-For Data Generation use the files provided in the data_generation Folder.
+For Data Generation use the files provided in the `data_generation` Folder.
 Running `sample_generator_heist_basic.py` will result in a _training.npy_ and _test.npy_ for the Procgen Game Heist.
 For a balanced Dataset (Equal Number of Pictures with Keys/Doors and without Keys/Doors) use `sample_generator_heist.py`

 **Warning:**  `sample_generator_heist` needs ~20x time for Data Generation